medisoft/MicroTFLite/examples/ArduinoNano33BLE_GestureClassifier/README.md

 ### Summary

-This sketch demonstrates how to use the ArduTFLite library to classify gestures based on IMU sensor data.
+This sketch demonstrates how to use the MicroTFLite library to classify gestures based on IMU sensor data.
 It initializes the IMU sensor, waits for significant movement, reads a predefined number of samples, normalizes the data, and runs inference using a pre-trained model to classify the gestures "punch" and "flex".
 The results are printed to the Serial Monitor as percentages for each gesture.